-On April 11, 1923, Houdini visited the First Spiritualist Temple in Los Angeles to investigate a recent ghostly phenomena that had drawn headlines.
-A year before, Mrs. Mary Fairfield McVickers had stated that when she die a photo should be taken of her casket at 5 o'clock on the day of her funeral and that she would appear.
-When McVickers did die, a photograph was taken precisely as requested during her funeral at the First Spiritualist Temple on March 23, 1923.
-Sure enough, on the photo appeared several smudges of light that resembled faces hovering above Mrs. Vickers' earthly remains.
+On April 11, 1923, Houdini visited the First Spiritualist Temple in Los Angeles to investigate a ghostly phenomena that had drawn recent headlines.
+A well-known spiritualist, Mrs. Mary Fairfield McVickers, stated that when she died a photo should be taken of her casket at 5 o'clock on the day of her funeral and that she would appear.
+A year later she died, and a photograph was taken precisely as requested during her funeral at the First Spiritualist Temple on March 23, 1923.
+Sure enough, on the photo appeared several smudges of light that resembled faces hovering near her coffin.

 Houdini also sent the photo to Sir Arthur Conan Doyle for his opinion.
 Surprisingly, the man who was taken in entirely by the Cottingley Fairies photos expressed skepticism.
 "I am by no means convinced that it is a psychic effect," Doyle wrote back to Houdini.
 "The plate may have been scratched in some way–indeed the way the the line broadens out at the end suggests a scratch."

-The great Houdini historian Patrick Culliton suspects that Houdini faked the photo himself to draw attention to a lecture he would be giving that same week at the Hillstreet Theater (it would be his first on the topic of fraudulent mediums).
-It's possible.
-The publicity for the lecture noted that Houdini would show and discuss the McVikers photos, and how Houdini did everything using a press photographer (he allowed him to pick the plates) feels suspiciously like a magic performance.
+Houdini historian Patrick Culliton suggests Houdini may have faked the photo to draw attention to a lecture he would be giving that same week at the Hillstreet Theater (this was one of his first on the topic of fraudulent mediums).
+Publicity for Houdini's lecture did play up that he would discuss the mystery photo, and having the bystander pick out the plates does feel suspiciously like a magic trick.
 But would Houdini really want to launch his career as a serious psychic investigator by perpetuating his own fraud?

-The First Spiritualist Temple still stands today at 906m E. 23rd St. It is now a Christian church.
-The inside has been renovated so location of where the photo was taken in no longer identifiable.
-However, the outside remains almost exactly as it appeared when Houdini visited in 1923 and might have had his one true encounter with a ghost.
+The First Spiritualist Temple still stands today at 906m E. 23rd St. The inside has been renovated so location of where the photo was taken in no longer identifiable.
+However, the outside remains almost exactly as it appeared when Houdini visited in 1923 and might have had his one true encounter with a spirit.